Prajwal-r-7/VLSI-Design-Projects/32-bit_RISC_V_Processor/Pipelined_RISC_processor_with_Hazard_Unit/README.md

-# 🛡️ Pipelined RISC Processor with Hazard Unit
+# 🛡️ Pipelined RISC - V Processor with Hazard Unit

 An enhanced version of the 32-bit pipelined RISC processor featuring **data hazard detection and resolution** using forwarding/bypassing techniques.